-Committee-Advantages of New Club.
+Plan of Financing New Organization Proposed by a Committee-Advantages of New Club.

-Lajor M. A. White, Colonel H. F. Dalton, Dr. T. Steeney and John M. Demarest were the members a committee of the proposed Forest Park Riding who reported to the meeting on Monday eve-Inly 25, at the offices of the Sage Foundation Company, on a scheme for financing the new The Homes Company offers the club the three uces of land and the building formerly known as the Club, at very reasonable figures, namely: the land for \$6,000 per acre, instead of \$10,000, (the real ralue) and the building for \$13,500 or \$3,200 less tan its worth.
-The total cost of land and building the \$31,500, which is \$15,200 less than the company's This property is offered on the basis of a mail: cost. with the option of a purchase.
-If the purchase e made within five years, 10 per cent. cash is to be and the remainder in installments for ten years.
+Major M. A. White, Colonel H. F. Dalton, Dr. T. T. Sweeney and John M. Demarest were the members of a committee of the proposed Forest Park Riding Club, who reported to the meeting on Monday evening, July 25, at the offices of the Sage Foundation Homes Company, on a scheme for financing the new club.
+The Homes Company offers the club the three acres of land and the building formerly known as the Gardens Club, at very reasonable figures, namely: the land for \$6,000 per acre, instead of \$10,000, (the real value) and the building for \$13,500 or \$3,200 less than its worth.
+The total cost of land and building to be \$31,500, which is \$15,200 less than the company's book cost.
+This property is offered on the basis of a rental with the option of a purchase.
+If the purchase is made within five years, 10 per cent. cash is to be paid and the remainder in installments for ten years.

-is proposed that a standard naval mess hall be perchased and be used as a stable.
-The company is relief to make renovations of this building at cost this 10 per cent.
+It is proposed that a standard naval mess hall be purchased and be used as a stable.
+The company is willing to make renovations of this building at cost plus 10 per cent.

-The offer must be accepted or rejected before Octo-1, 1921.
+The offer must be accepted or rejected before October 1, 1921.

-There will be 200 certificates of membership issued; charter members at \$100 each, the next 50 at \$125, the next 50 at \$150.
-The dues will be \$50 per an-The money from membership certificates will go the purchase of a naval mess hall, renovations for it, enovations for the club house and the purchase of ten ses-all of which will cost approximately \$16,000.
-Considerable number of interested people have alendy signed membership certificates.
-It would be poste to secure a membership of 400, but the list will be limited to 200.
+There will be 200 certificates of membership issued; 100 charter members at \$100 each, the next 50 at \$125, and the next 50 at \$150.
+The dues will be \$50 per annum.
+The money from membership certificates will go to the purchase of a naval mess hall, renovations for it, renovations for the club house and the purchase of ten horses-all of which will cost approximately \$16,000.
+A considerable number of interested people have already signed membership certificates.
+It would be possible to secure a membership of 400, but the list will be limited to 200.

-The committee to select the board of 20 governors musists of Colonel Dalton, Dr. Sweeney, Mr. Demarest and E. B. Wilson.
+The committee to select the board of 20 governors consists of Colonel Dalton, Dr. Sweeney, Mr. Demarest and E. B. Wilson.

-It will not be necessary for members to own horses, they may be rented from the club.
+It will not be necessary for members to own horses, as they may be rented from the club.
 Riding lessons will be offered under a competent instructor, and particular attention will be paid to the junior members.

-The club has many advantages: a central location, beautiful park, with a possible comprehensive scheme bridle paths, the surrounding country most pleasant adequate club facilities.
-It is possible that this may become the finest riding club in the metropolitan estrict.
+The club has many advantages: a central location, a beautiful park, with a possible comprehensive scheme of bridle paths, the surrounding country most pleasant and adequate club facilities.
+It is possible that this may become the finest riding club in the metropolitan district.